edgedb/edgedb/docs/guides/auth/built_in_ui.rst

 EdgeDB UI.
 Set these configuration values:

--  ``redirect_to``: Once the authentication flow is complete, EdgeDB will redirect the user’s browser back to this URL in your application’s backend.
+-  ``redirect_to``: Once the authentication flow is complete, EdgeDB will redirect the user's browser back to this URL in your application's backend.
--  ``redirect_to_on_signup``: If this is a new user, EdgeDB will redirect the user’s browser back to this URL in your application’s backend.
+-  ``redirect_to_on_signup``: If this is a new user, EdgeDB will redirect the user's browser back to this URL in your application's backend.
--  ``app_name``: Used in the built-in UI to show the user the application’s name in a few important places.
+-  ``app_name``: Used in the built-in UI to show the user the application's name in a few important places.
 -  ``logo_url``: If provided, will show in the built-in UI as part of the page design.
--  ``dark_logo_url``: If provided and the user’s system has indicated that they prefer a dark UI, this will show instead of ``logo_url`` in the built-in UI as part of the page design.
+-  ``dark_logo_url``: If provided and the user's system has indicated that they prefer a dark UI, this will show instead of ``logo_url`` in the built-in UI as part of the page design.
 -  ``brand_color``: If provided, used in the built-in UI as part of the